zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/07-sinhala-google.md

 Inquiry into the expression of the unseen.

 [APZ 12.11] (# apz12.11) {# apz12.11 .ref .apz} "Comparing what you see
-Where is the desire? ”Whether it is a feature or a knowledge from nature, look at the skin Questionnaires to equate with determined pundits, this is what I saw Comparisons of comparison,
+Where is the desire?
+"Whether it is a feature or a knowledge from nature, look at the skin Questionnaires to equate with determined pundits, this is what I saw Comparisons of comparison,

 [APZ 12.12] (# apz12.12) # apz12.12 .ref .apz} "Suspicion
-Which one? ”The original was skeptical, but wondered two ideas Breaking the wonder of whether it bears, or does, or does not, or how In order to ask questions.
+Which one?
+"The original was skeptical, but wondered two ideas Breaking the wonder of whether it bears, or does, or does not, or how In order to ask questions.
 These are the urges to quell the wonder.
 These quizzes Three.
 There are three other issues.
 Human problems are non-human problems